edsonha/kubernetes-example-voting-app/README.md

 5. Create Sevices - LoadBalancer - External
 6. Push to github and do git clone on the google shell
 7. Run kubectl command from the google shell to create and deploy the yml file

+v2 is working with deployment instead of pod for various reasons